hmchen47/Programming/RefCards/CSS.md

 + [The flex container](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox#The_flex_container)
   + An area of a document laid out using flexbox
   + set the value of the area's container's display property to `flex` or `inline-flex`
-  + flex items: the direct children of that container
   + ways to create a flex container all of the contained flex items
     + Items display in a row (the `flex-direction` property's default is `row`).
     + The items start from the start edge of the main axis.